Our work: on the ground

 Charitable distribution of inventions – such as filters, pumps, purifiers, water condensation units, rolling water butts or similar – has been tried many times in the past, but only ever achieves limited short-term impact.

 In our community work, we use reliable, simple technologies that are sourced locally, so that people and their governments are better able to maintain them sustainably in the future.
-Please see our Technologies page for examples.

 Our work: the bigger picture

-But reaching everyone, everywhere is still a huge task that needs support.
-And toilets are at a far worse stage, with 1.5 billion people in the world – almost one in five – without a decent toilet of their own.
+And toilets are at a far worse stage, as 1.5 billion people in the world – almost one in five – don’t have a decent toilet of their own.

 No. However, we do work with governments and local authorities to change their policies and improve coverage and rights to clean water, sanitation and hygiene services.